top of page

 2. Hike on your own or with a tour.
 Denali hiking is not for novices, but there are several nature trails you can do on your own – Taiga Loop Trail, McKinley Station Loop Trail, Rock Creek Trail, Triple Lakes Trail, Savage River Trail, and Mt.
 Healy Overlook Trail.

-3. Get out on the Nenana River for a scenic float, whitewater rafting, and kayaking.
+3. Get out on the Nenana River for a scenic float, whitewater rafting, or kayaking.

 4. Mountain bike on the first 15 miles of the park road, which are paved.
 The best time to bike is late evening when buses have stopped for the day.